ogcio/life-events/packages/logging-wrapper/README.md

 # Logging Wrapper

-This logging wrapper goal is to standardize the records written by our services.
+This logging wrapper goal is to standardize the records written by our Fastify services.

 ## How to